Will killings in Minneapolis force another US government shutdown?

 Reforms floated by Democrats include requiring judicial warrants for immigration arrests, doing away with the Trump administration’s detention quotas, and mandating that federal agents unmask themselves and wear identification.

-Other proposed measures involve prohibiting border patrol agents from being deployed within the interior of the US and requiring that local and state authorities be involved in use-of-force investigations.
+Other proposed measures involve prohibiting US Border Patrol agents from being deployed within the interior of the US and requiring that local and state authorities be involved in use-of-force investigations.

 State officials in Minnesota have complained in recent weeks that they have been shut out of the federal investigations into the killings of Good and Pretti.